FLOOR Function in Excel (Table of Contents)

 FLOOR in Excel

-The floor function is used for rounding down the decimal number and integer numbers, but this function converts the selected numbers to the nearest possible specified numbers to any down value of it.
-For example, if we have a number 10 that we need to round, then multiple values should down less than 2 to see the change as per syntax significance.
-If we select 3 here in place of significance multiple, then we will see round down to nearest 3 as 9.
+The floor function is used for rounding down the decimal and integer numbers.
+Still, this function converts the selected numbers to the nearest specified numbers to any down value.
+For example, if we have a number 10 that we need to round, multiple values should be down less than 2 to see the change as per syntax significance.
+If we select 3 instead of significance multiple, we will see a round down to the nearest 3 as 9.

 FLOOR Formula in Excel: